ibm-cloud-docs/CDN/faqs.md

 IPv6 (or dual stack support) is supported by Akamai's Edge servers.
 It is designed to help customers with IPv4 only origin to accept connections from IPv6 clients, convert from IPv6 to IPv4 at the Edge and go forward to the origin with IPv4.

-Creating an IBM Cloud CDN using an IPv6 address as the Origin Server Address is not supported.
+Creating an IBM Cloud CDN using an IPv6 address as the Origin server address is not supported.
 {:note}

 ## Are there any restrictions on what HTTP and HTTPS port numbers are allowed for Akamai?